evkx/evkx.github.io/content/models/rivian/r1/r1s_quad-motor_awd_mp/_index.md

 ### Sound system

-One type of sound system is available for the Rivian R1S Quad-Motor AWD MP.
+The Rivian R1S Quad-Motor AWD MP comes equipped with one sound system option:

-- With the Rivian Premium Audio, you get 19 speakers with a max system output of 960 watts.
+- **Rivian Premium Audio**: This system features 19 speakers and delivers a maximum output of 960 watts.

-The model has 6 USB-C connections as standard.
+Additionally, the model includes 6 USB-C connections as standard.

 ## Lights